CinRC/IRDC-CCSK/README.md

 mvn -Dtest="SimulationTest#simulationIsStructural*" test
 ```

+## Contributing

+If you'd like to contribute to this project, we encourage you to make a fork of the project and work locally.
+PRs will be reviewed by Dr. Aubert or Mr. Browning and merged into the main branch.

+### Versioning

+When contributing, the project version must be appropriately incremented inside the `pom.xml` file.
+We use a semantic Maj.Min.Patch.Rev system, where:
+* Maj     = Major feature or system overhaul
+* Min     = Feature addition
+* Patch   = Bug fix
+* Rev     = Revision (code cleanup, minor edits)

+When making changes, increment the version number according to changes made.

 ## Alternatives

 This project, in particular, is a working implementation of the _forward-only_ Calculus of Communicating Systems (CSS).